 The best time to start testing of any kind is before any code is ever given out; however, this isn’t always possible.
 Perhaps your website is already up and running or your software application is already in the hands of your customers.
 Either way, performance issues will arise and when that time comes, performance testing is necessary.

 So, how do you know when it’s time to run a performance test?
 Well, let's first start with what performance testing is and what it means for your website.

 The speed of your website matters.
 Fast loading websites not only generate higher conversion rates, but higher revenue as well.
 Just check out this report we found a while back that found that issues with performance could impact overall corporate revenues by up to nine percent.

-Luckily, performance testing can help you avoid such costly mistakes.
-Performance testing is a way to ensure quality all around – reliability, stability, responsiveness, and scalability – when it comes to how your website performs under a certain workload or when under distress.
+Review the performance metrics of your functional tests to help you avoid such costly mistakes.
+These metrics help you understand quality all around – reliability, stability, responsiveness, and scalability – when it comes to how your application behaves.

 The fact is if you aren’t equipped for handling increases in users or any other performance bottlenecks, your business will suffer.
 Research shows that if users aren’t able to interact with your website within three seconds, they’ll abandon the page.